ShawnMurdzek-NOAA/nature_run_wflow/README.md

 ## Organization:

 - `wflow`: Contains the workflow XML file and supporting scripts to run the workflow tasks.
-- `wrf_wps_namelists`: Contains the namelists for the various workflow tasks.
+- `wrf_wps_namelists`: Contains the namelists for the various workflow tasks as well as smaller static files for WPS (e.g., TBL and Vtable files).

 ### Components: